How To Treat Burns At Home – 14 Natural Remedies To Try

 Though minor burns are common, they may cause pain and scarring.
 But worry not, we are here to help.
 If you are wondering how to heal a burn fast at home, there are numerous home remedies for it.
 In the following infographic, we have listed a few easily accessible ingredients that can help remedy the pain associated with minor burns.
 Take a look.

 First-degree burns are often considered minor, and they can be treated naturally with kitchen and other ingredients.
-Home remedies involving essential oils like lavender oil, peppermint oil, and tea tree oil help heal these burns through their anti-inflammatory and analgesic (pain-relieving) properties.
+Some effective home remedies for burns include essential oils like lavender oil, peppermint oil, and tea tree oil.
+These may help heal burns through their anti-inflammatory and analgesic (pain-relieving) properties.
 Also, aloe vera, honey, and coconut oil reduce the risk of scarring besides soothing the skin and reducing the pain.
 However, do not treat burns at home if they have reached the deeper layers of your skin.
 Consult a doctor immediately as they could be second, third, or fourth-degree burns.

 Frequently Asked Questions